pixelnest/pixelnest.github.io/work/bulletml-for-unity/package-and-license/index.md

 20$ is just the price of a few hours of work.
 We think that our plugin will save you much more time than that. ;)

+# Disclaimer

+This plugin is NOT the BulletML library (but it includes it).

+It's a wrapper around it to make it work on Unity effortlessly.
+We are not the provider and main developer behind the library.

 # Unity Asset Store agreement

 By using and buying stuffs on the Unity Asset Store (including _BulletML for Unity_), you have agreed to the [Asset Store Terms of Service and EULA](http://unity3d.com/company/legal/as_terms).
 This means that you cannot _"reproduce, duplicate, copy, sell, trade or resell any Asset that you have acquired from the Unity Asset Store for any purpose"_.